Deep Learning for Instance Retrieval: A Survey: Retrieval via Learning DCNN Representations

-With affinity information indicating similar and dissimilar pairs, verification-based fine-tuning methods learn an optimal metric which minimizes or maximizes the distance of pairs to validate and maintain their similarity.
-Compared to classification-based learning, verification-based learning focuses on both inter-class and intra-class samples.
-Verification-based learning involves two types of information \cite{wan2014deep}: \begin{enumerate} \item A pair-wise constraint, corresponding to a Siamese network as in Figure \ref{All_Metric_Learning}(c), in which input images are paired with either a positive or negative sample; \item A triplet constraint, associated with triplet networks as in Figure \ref{All_Metric_Learning}(e), in which anchor images are paired with both similar and dissimilar samples \cite{wan2014deep}. \end{enumerate} These verification-based learning methods are categorized into globally supervised approaches (Figure \ref{All_Metric_Learning}(c,d)) and locally supervised approaches (Figure \ref{All_Metric_Learning}(g,h)), where the former learn a metric on global features by satisfying all constraints, whereas the latter focus on local areas by only satisfying the given local constraints (\emph{e.g.} region proposals).
+With affinity information (\eg samples from the same group) indicating similar and dissimilar pairs, fine-tuning methods based on pairwise ranking loss learn an optimal metric which minimizes or maximizes the distance of pairs to maintain their similarity.
+Network fine-tuning via ranking loss involves two types of information \cite{wan2014deep}: \begin{enumerate} \item A pair-wise constraint, corresponding to a Siamese network as in Figure \ref{All_Metric_Learning} (c), in which input images are paired with either a positive or negative sample; \item A triplet constraint, associated with triplet networks as in Figure \ref{All_Metric_Learning} (e), in which anchor images are paired with both similar and dissimilar samples \cite{wan2014deep}. \end{enumerate} These pairwise ranking loss based methods are categorized into globally supervised approaches (Figure \ref{All_Metric_Learning} (c,d)) and locally supervised approaches (Figure \ref{All_Metric_Learning} (g,h)), where the former ones learn a metric on global features by satisfying all constraints, whereas the latter ones focus on local areas by only satisfying the given local constraints (\emph{e.g.} region proposals).

 To be specific, consider a triplet set $ X \!\! = \!\! \lbrace(x_{a}, x_{p}, x_{n})\} $ in a mini-batch, where $ (x_{a}, x_{p} )$ indicates a similar pair and $ (x_{a}, x_{n} )$ a dissimilar pair.
 Features $ f(x;\bm{\theta}) $ of one image are extracted by a network $f(\cdot)$ with parameters $\bm{\theta}$, for which we can represent the affinity information for each similar or dissimilar pair as